Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 Flow was founded by Dr. Martti Forsell, Jussi Roivainen, and Timo Valtonen.
 Dr. Forsell has been researching parallel processor architectures and programming for several decades, first at the University of Joensuu (now the University of Eastern Finland) and later at the VTT Technical Research Center of Finland, where Jussi Roivainen joined his research team.
 Timo Valtonen joined the team to drive and plan the commercialization of the research and technology.

 The initial idea was to develop the fastest CPU in the world!
 Alongside this original idea, the team started in parallel (bad pun, sorry) to explore the possibility of creating a product that could be used by all CPU manufacturers.
-The PPU and Flow were born from this, alongside the vision that Flow’s PPU would be used in all high-performance CPUs, ushering in a new era in CPU computing.
+Flow PPU and Flow were born from this, alongside the vision that Flow PPU would be used in all high-performance CPUs, ushering in a new era in CPU computing.
 Years of joint work have led to this point, and the founders now have a funded company to fulfill that vision.

 Who are Flow's advisory team members?